black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 In your role playing game, you will be able to visit different locations like the store, the cave, and the town square.
 You will need to create a data structure that will hold the different locations.

 Use const to create a variable called locations and assign it an empty array.

+# Step 48
+Objects are non primitive data types that store key-value pairs.
+Non primitive data types are mutable data types that are not undefined, null, boolean, number, string, or symbol.
+Mutable means that the data can be changed after it is created.

+For now, create a const variable called cat and assign it an empty object {}.

+Below that cat variable, add a console.log(cat) statement to see the object in the console.